 - If you’re still having trouble after you follow the above steps, your test may also require active scripting and scripting in Java applets.

-To find and take a free skills test:
+Find and take a free skills test

 - Click the Find Work tab, and then click Tests.